McLean Hospital – 115 Mill Street, Belmont, MA 02478

 Each of our Signature Recovery Programs offers personalized treatment designed to meet the individual’s specific needs.
 In addition to regular meetings with a psychiatrist, care is provided by an experienced treatment team that includes independently licensed clinicians, nurses, and community residence counselors, all of whom have chosen to dedicate their careers to the care of individuals recovering from addiction.

-The Signature Recovery Programs are an integral part of the Division of Alcohol and Drug Abuse, led by Roger D. Weiss, MD.
+The Signature Recovery Programs are an integral part of the Substance Use Disorders Division, led by Roger D. Weiss, MD.
 Both Fernside and Borden Cottage closely collaborate with McLean Hospital’s leading experts in the field of substance abuse treatment and co-occurring psychiatric illnesses.

 McLean Signature Recovery Programs staff is highly sought after for their expertise in alcohol and drug abuse treatment.
 In recent years, the hospital’s faculty has penned more than 50 books including several titles by members of the Signature Recovery Programs staff.